PilouGit/mod_random/README.md

 ### Strengths

-- Uses cryptographically secure random number generation (CSPRNG)
+- Uses cryptographically secure random number generation (CSPRNG) with error checking
+- CSPRNG failures are detected and logged as critical errors
 - No predictable patterns in generated strings
 - Memory automatically cleaned up via Apache's pool system
 - Safe for security-sensitive applications (CSRF, nonces, etc.)
-- HMAC-SHA1 signatures prevent token tampering when enabled
+- HMAC-SHA256 signatures prevent token tampering when enabled
 - Metadata encoding enables server-side expiration validation
-- Thread-safe implementation with mutex-protected caching
+- Thread-safe implementation with mutex-protected caching and error handling

 ### Limitations

 - NOT suitable as sole mechanism for unique ID generation (use `mod_unique_id` instead)
 - Collision probability exists (though negligible with 16+ bytes)
 - Generated tokens are random, not sequential or sortable (unless timestamp prefix enabled)
-- HMAC uses SHA1 (consider upgrading to SHA256 if security requirements demand it)
 - Signing key is stored in plain text in Apache configuration (use file-based secrets in production)

 ### Best Practices